 Special and incentive pays provide the services with flexible additional pays that can be used to address specific manning needs and other force management issues that cannot be efficiently addressed through basic pay increases.
 Unlike basic pay and allowances, which vary by pay grade and years of service, S&I pays can be used to improve recruiting and retention by increasing compensation in key occupation specialties or critical skill areas.
 These pays are also used to compensate for onerous or hazardous duty assignments or conditions.
 In addition, S&I pays can be used to provide incentives for service members to develop certain skills that are important to national security objectives.

 Savings Deposit Program.
 Service members deployed to a combat zone get guaranteed 10% interest on money put into a savings account, up to $10,000 for each deployment.
 That’s unheard of outside the military.
 Bonus: You keep earning 10% interest up to three months after you return.

 Thrift Savings Plan.
 Sure, retirement seems a long way off.
-But your future self will thank your present self if you earmark a portion of each paycheck to retirement via the Thrift Savings Plan.
+But your future self will thank your present self if you earmark a portion of each paycheck to retirement via the TSP.
 It’s the easiest money you’ll likely make, thanks to compound interest.
 If you stash $100 in a retirement account (earning 2% interest) twice a month for the next 30 years, you’ll be looking at a balance of $102,500.
 You have several plans to choose from.
-Bonus: It’s one of the lowest cost retirement savings plans out there, charging just 40 cents per $1,000 of investment each year.
+Bonus: It’s one of the lowest-cost retirement savings plans out there, charging just 40 cents per $1,000 of investment each year.

 Affordable housing.
 Service members get a tax-free housing allowance when government quarters are not provided.
 The size of the monthly subsidy is based on your rank, location and family size.
 It is intended to cover part of your rent or mortgage payment so you can live off base comparably to civilians.